 We must accurately define housing demand by using jobs in the region as a key indicator so that we can solve the housing needs crisis and improve the environmental impact of moving 70% of our workforce every day.

 We believe that healthy communities are build when workers have the ability to live in the municipality that they work in.
 It allows them to take advantage of active transit opportunities, reduces pollution, keeps money in our local economy, and creates stronger human connections in the community.
 This is the ultimate solution to creating a healthy community while reducing environmental impacts.

 We are advocating for a restructuring of the way housing demand is calculated.
 It must truly represent the actual demand for housing and be based on those who “want” to live in a municipality not just on those that can afford to live in a municipality.
 It needs to look at how many people that are employed in that municipality want to also live in that municipality.

-Based mainly on calculations and predictions using the current amount of people that are working in each municipality and commuting to work we are suggesting that we are in a housing supply deficit.
-We need an additional 20,000 housing units on the Saanich peninsula to meet our historical unfilled housing demand debt.
+Based mainly on calculations and predictions using the current amount of people that are working in each municipality and commuting to work we are suggesting that we are in a massive housing supply deficit.
+We urgently need an additional 10,000 new housing units on the Saanich peninsula to meet our historical unfilled housing demand debt.
 This is only to meet the current housing demand that will help make housing affordable.
-Here is what we are suggesting for each municipality to allow zoning for right away:
+By providing more housing we will encourage workers to live in the municipalities that hey work in.
+Here is what we are suggesting for each municipality based on the amount of workers working there: